seanmcquaid/Musician-That-Codes/posts/measuring-react-performance-enhancements.md

 All over the internet, you hear conflicting opinions about the "best" way to approach optimizing performance in React.
 Instead of just believing what I read previously, I decided to take it upon myself to actually use the Devtools Profiler and compare the actual rendering times for the exact same component trees using the exact same scenarios.

 I think the two most common areas where state changes happen are generally speaking : 1) Forms 2) Data Fetching on Load.
-I ran through mutliple scenarios and documented the rendering times for each scenario below.
+I ran through mutliple scenarios and documented the rendering times for each scenario.

 ### Forms